Frankie Fraser: Later life and death

 Fraser became a minor celebrity of sorts, appearing on television shows such as Operation Good Guys, Shooting Stars, and the satirical show Brass Eye, where he said Noel Edmonds should be shot for killing Clive Anderson (an incident invented by the show's producers), and writing an autobiography.
 In 1996, he played (his friend) William Donaldson's guide to Marbella in the infamous BBC Radio 4 series A Retiring Fellow.
 In 1999, he appeared at the Jermyn Street Theatre in London in a one-man show, An Evening with Mad Frankie Fraser (directed by Patrick Newley), which subsequently toured the UK.

-Fraser also appeared as East End crime boss Pops Den in the feature film Hard Men, a forerunner of British gangster movies such as Lock, Stock and Two Smoking Barrels, and had a documentary made of his life, Mad Frank.
+Fraser also appeared as East End crime boss Pops Den in the feature film Hard Men, a forerunner of British gangster movies such as Lock, Stock and Two Smoking Barrels, and had a documentary made about his life, Mad Frank.

 Fraser gave gangland tours around London, where he highlighted infamous criminal locations such as The Blind Beggar pub.
 In 1991, Fraser was shot in the head from close range in an apparent murder attempt outside the Turnmills Club in Clerkenwell, London.
 Part of his mouth was shot away in the incident.
 He refused to discuss the shooting with the police.

 Fraser was an Arsenal fan, and his grandson Tommy Fraser was a professional footballer.
 Another of Fraser's grandsons, James Fraser, also spent a short time with Bristol Rovers.
 Another grandson, Anthony Fraser, was being sought by police in February 2011 for his alleged involvement in an £5 million cannabis smuggling ring.

 Fraser's wife, by whom he had four sons, died in 1999.
 He was a resident at a sheltered accommodation home in Peckham.
 According to Eddie Richardson, Fraser had Alzheimer's disease for the last three years of his life.
 In June 2013, the 89-year-old Fraser was served with an anti-social behaviour order (ASBO) by police after a row with another resident.
 On 21 November 2014, he fell critically ill during leg surgery at King's College Hospital, Denmark Hill and was placed into an induced coma.
-On 26 November, Fraser died after his family made the decision to turn off his life-support machine.
+On 26 November, Fraser died, aged 90, after his family made the decision to turn off his life-support machine.

 In the 2016 film The Fall of the Krays, Fraser was portrayed by Josh Myers.